qwykx/p3s-dynamic-client-ip-password-spraying/HTTP-Tor/Tutorial.md

 * bypass common intrusion prevention systems used for web services
 * setup Tor and use it within python
-* perform a password spraying attack on a HTTP service
+* perform a password spraying attack on an HTTP service

 ## Tasks